joyent/conch-shell/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+# Getting The App

+A dev snapshot is available at http://us-east.manta.joyent.com/sungo/public/conch-shell and will be updated whenever @sungo decides that's a good idea.

+Official releases are available at https://github.com/joyent/conch-shell/releases

 # Setup and Build

 ## Setting up Go